HollyT85/QuizProject2/README.md

 ![userstory2](assets/images/userstorynav1.png)<br>
 ![user.story2](assets/images/userstorynav2.png)<br>

-As a user, I want to know if I got a question right or wrong at the time of submitting an answer.
+As a user, I want to know if I got a question right or wrong at the time of submitting an answer.<br>
 As a user, I want to have my knowledge challenged and be encouraged to learn new things.<br>
 ![userstory3](assets/images/userstoryright.png)<br>
 ![userstry4](assets/images/userstorywrong.png)<br>